 Like previous categories, a second key issue concerns the redistribution of cost reductions due to material efficiency.
 Overall, CGE models, such as Skelton et al. (2020), assume a full pass-through of cost savings to prices in line with the assumption of perfect competition.
 Other approaches, such as the macroeconometric IO models proposed by Giljum et al. (2008), Meyer (2012), and Distelkamp and Meyer (2019), derive only a partial pass-through from econometric estimations.
 In contrast, the canonical Leontief IO model assumes fixed prices, so that cost savings lead to an increase in the value added per unit of output, i.e. an increase in the profit rate and/or real wages.

 Nevertheless, some papers (e.g. Skelton and Allwood, 2013) keep the value-added coefficients constant and calculate the associated potential changes in prices due to increased material efficiency.
-Considering that most applications use the ‘open’ Leontief IO model (where final demand is exogenous and no rebound effect from changes in prices or income is accounted for), the assumption regarding changes in prices, wages, and profits, bears no consequence for the estimates of environmental and socio-economic impacts.
+Considering that most applications use the ‘open’ Leontief IO model, the assumption regarding changes in prices, wages, and profits, bears no consequence for the estimates of environmental and socio-economic impacts.
 The study from Pfaff and Sartorius (2015) is an exception, providing one of the few estimates of rebound effects arising from this reduction in prices due to increased material efficiency.
 However, it estimates the material rebound to be only 3.8%, much lower than in CGE and Macroeconomic IO studies, which the authors attribute to not capturing substitution and growth effects.

 The modelling of functional economy interventions primarily involves changes in the composition of final demand.
 In general, use intensification leads to a shift in final consumption expenditure from the purchase of durable goods to the purchase of services provided by asset-owning companies.
 Some other ancillary changes might be considered, such as increased initial investment by service firms, or an increase in expenditure on repair and maintenance of durable goods.
 Regarding these issues, there is agreement on the direction of changes, though estimating their relative magnitudes is more challenging.